TejaswiTumuluri/Python-Tatkal/README.md

  * Download My Files to your computer and next copy the all exe files (Web driver Files) to Python Installed directory

+ * If you want to check in which path python installed win + r , Type cmd -> Press Enter and type where python.exe

- * Open command prompt win + r , Type cmd -> Press Enter ant then type -> pip install selenium
+ * Open command prompt win + r , Type cmd -> Press Enter and then type -> pip install selenium

  * Open tatkal Script and Provide Your details and run test once